Dairy contract legislation – what does it mean for dairy farmers?

 NFU support

-We will be setting up a number of briefings and webinars and producing materials to assist our dairy members in understanding the regulations, and free initial legal and professional advice is also available to NFU members through NFU CallFirst.
+We will be setting up a number of regional meetings and producing materials to assist our dairy members in understanding the regulations.
+Free initial legal and professional advice is also available to NFU members through NFU CallFirst.

-NFU members can log in to read our legal teams’ deep dive into the provisions contained in the draft statutory instrument which has been set out before Parliament.
+NFU members can log in to read our legal teams’ deep dive into the provisions contained in the legislation.
 The briefing highlights key provisions relating to matters such as pricing, notice periods and termination provisions.

 NFU farmer and grower members can also access the NFU’s Contract Checking Service.
 The Contract Checking Service is a service offered by the NFU’s panel firms of solicitors, in association with the Legal Assistance Scheme.
 The service is available to all members, and can be accessed via NFU CallFirst on 0370 845 8458.